Listen to Article

 Organizations which process data that “is likely to result in a high risk to the rights and freedoms of natural persons” is mandated to conduct a Data Protection Impact Assessment.
-These include organisations that extensively analyse personal data which may have legal or other significant implications, organisations that participate in the large-scale monitoring of public areas, and so on.
+These include organizations that extensively analyze personal data which may have legal or other significant implications, organizations that participate in the large-scale monitoring of public areas, and so on.

 Data Protection Officer

-Again, a Data Protection Officer (DPO) has to be appointed in special cases where the organisation is a public authority or is involved in processing high-risk data or deals with data for special categories.
-A DPO is then entrusted with the task to keep the organisation informed of its obligations under GDPR, oversee compliance, and act as a point of contact for data protection agencies.
+Again, a Data Protection Officer (DPO) has to be appointed in special cases where the organization is a public authority or is involved in processing high-risk data or deals with data for special categories.
+A DPO is then entrusted with the task to keep the organization informed of its obligations under GDPR, oversee compliance, and act as a point of contact for data protection agencies.

 What Happens If Organisations Do Not Comply?

-The organisations that do not comply with GDPR guidelines deliberately or due to negligence can end up paying GDPR fines as high as €20 million or 4% of the global turnover of the organisation, whichever is higher.
+The organizations that do not comply with GDPR guidelines deliberately or due to negligence can end up paying GDPR fines as high as €20 million or 4% of the global turnover of the organization, whichever is higher.

 Loss of Brand Value

-It is never right for an organisation to be involved in a data breach.
+It is never right for an organization to be involved in a data breach.
 There is a significant loss of customer trust which the company has amassed over years of operations and after spending thousands or millions of dollars in marketing.
-After being penalised for flouting a regulation, it will also become difficult for the organisation to acquire new customers as well.
+After being penalized for flouting a regulation, it will also become difficult for the organization to acquire new customers as well.
 That is another added cost.